M-Abul-Hassan/M-Abul-Hassan/README.md

  ### POFIT Wah Cantt  (2023)
-#### 🌱 I worked as internee at POFIT Wah cantt,Taxila  from  10th July to 1st Sep 2023
+#### 🌱 I worked as an internee at POFIT Wah cantt,Taxila  from  10th July to 1st Sep 2023

  ### Cane Technologies (2022)
-#### 🌱 I worked as internee at Cane Technologies Wah cantt,Taxila  from  24th June to 24th Sep 2022
+#### 🌱 I worked as an internee at Cane Technologies Wah cantt,Taxila  from  24th June to 24th Sep 2022

 # Freelancing
   #### 🌱 Fiverr freelancer since Dec,2020